-5 Ways to Get the Most out of Lent
+5 ways to get the most out of Lent

-Question: are you getting the most out of Lent?
 The whole point of observing the Lenten season is to direct our focus on the Lord Jesus.
 Anything that’s not serving to accomplish that, or anything that’s causing us to be distracted from Him by obsessing over our actions, defeats the purpose.

 But wait… what if you’re not even sure what Lent is, or if observing it is right for you?
 Click here to find out right now.